awsdocs/amazon-dynamodb-developer-guide/doc_source/LSIJavaDocumentAPI.Example.md

 # Example: Local Secondary Indexes Using the Java Document API<a name="LSIJavaDocumentAPI.Example"></a>

-The following Java code example shows how to work with local secondary indexes\.
-The example creates a table named *CustomerOrders* with a partition key of CustomerId and a sort key of OrderId\.
+The following Java code example shows how to work with local secondary indexes in Amazon DynamoDB\.
+The example creates a table named `CustomerOrders` with a partition key of `CustomerId` and a sort key of `OrderId`\.
 There are two local secondary indexes on this table:
-+ *OrderCreationDateIndex*—the sort key is OrderCreationDate, and the following attributes are projected into the index:
++ `OrderCreationDateIndex` — The sort key is `OrderCreationDate`, and the following attributes are projected into the index:
-  + ProductCategory
+  + `ProductCategory`
-  + ProductName
+  + `ProductName`
-  + OrderStatus
+  + `OrderStatus`
-  + ShipmentTrackingId
+  + `ShipmentTrackingId`
-+ *IsOpenIndex*—the sort key is IsOpen, and all of the table attributes are projected into the index\.
++ `IsOpenIndex` — The sort key is `IsOpen`, and all of the table attributes are projected into the index\.

-After the *CustomerOrders* table is created, the program loads the table with data representing customer orders, and then queries the data using the local secondary indexes\.
-Finally, the program deletes the *CustomerOrders* table\.
+After the `CustomerOrders` table is created, the program loads the table with data representing customer orders\.
+It then queries the data using the local secondary indexes\.
+Finally, the program deletes the `CustomerOrders` table\.

-For step\-by\-step instructions to test the following sample, see [Java Code Examples](CodeSamples.Java.md)\.
+For step\-by\-step instructions for testing the following sample, see [Java Code Examples](CodeSamples.Java.md)\.

 **Example**